minupilvankar/COMBINEDglucoseRASpodocytesACEInhibPKPD/README.md

 * NormalCurvefitGlucoseDynamics.m.
  Polyfit to representative normal and diabetic subject glucose dynamic profiles.

+ ### Generating plots
+ * script_generate_plots.m
+ Runs the models for local and systemic RAS to generate the plots in the paper.
+Takes in figure number from the paper (3 to 10) as an input to generate the corresponding plots

+ * .mat files.
+   Needed to run the programs to pass data, parameters, and calculated values.

 (c) Minu R. Pilvankar, Hui Ling Yong, and Ashlee N. Ford Versypt, 2018